Breast Augmentation/Breast Implants/ Breast Enhancement /Boob Job

 • Inform the surgeon if suffering from hypertension.

 Post Operative Care

 All dressings and bandages are removed on the second or third day following the procedure.
-Afterwards, you are free to bath and shower as usual.
+Afterwards, patients are free to bath and shower as usual.

-You will be directed by your nurse on the correct procedure and the reasons for breast massage which should be conducted twice a day or as directed by your surgeon.
+Patients will be directed by a nurse on the correct procedure and the reasons for breast massage which should be conducted twice a day or as directed by a surgeon.

-You will probably be able to resume exercise and normal physical activities within a month or two, after any residual soreness has subsided.
+Patients will probably be able also to resume exercise and normal physical activities within a month or two, after any residual soreness has subsided.

 Women that choose silicone implants should have an annual mammogram to ensure that their implants are not leaking, as silicone leaks out slowly unlike saline – which is easier to rupture and will deflate fairly quickly.
 If there is a leakage or break in the implant, it should be replaced.